Skip to content

 02 files are required after installing and configuring JCA Dinamo:

-1. Archive of provider configuration Dinamo Corda.
-We will call this file corda.properties;
+1. Provider configuration file Dinamo Corda .
+We'll call this file corda.properties;

 The provider 's properties file can be configured as described in the Configuration section.
 The specifications file must have the following contents.